canarieids/Zeek-Ubuntu-22.04/README.md

 setcap cap_net_raw=eip /opt/zeek/bin/zeek && setcap cap_net_raw=eip /opt/zeek/bin/capstats
 ```

->3.
-Reconfigure`node.cfg` to use AF_PACKET
+3. Reconfigure`node.cfg` to use AF_PACKET
->With AF Packet now installed, we must reconfigure the node.cfg file to use the AF Packet plugin.
+With AF Packet now installed, we must reconfigure the node.cfg file to use the AF Packet plugin.
 The following items will need to be defined in the node.cfg file:

->
->- Define af_packet parameters (interfaces) and dedicate cpu threads to nodes.
+- Define af_packet parameters (interfaces) and dedicate cpu threads to nodes.
->- Configure assign interfaces and AF_PACKET parameters to workers.
+- Configure assign interfaces and AF_PACKET parameters to workers.
->- Assign workers to interfaces.
+- Assign workers to interfaces.
->- Pin core(s) to cluster elements, such as workers, to ensure dedicated compute resources.
+- Pin core(s) to cluster elements, such as workers, to ensure dedicated compute resources.
->- The general rule is 250MiB throughput per thread.
+- The general rule is 250MiB throughput per thread.
->- Well distributed load makes more efficient work.
+- Well distributed load makes more efficient work.

->4.
-Fet the `processors` and `core ids`of the server.
+4. Fet the `processors` and `core ids`of the server.
 Use the distribution of processors to core for similar distribution between workers.

 ```awksed
 $awk '/core id/ || /processor/' /proc/cpuinfo | sed 'N;s/\n/\t/'